Skip to content

 deploy Submit a job using a template -c, --cpu min_cpu:max_cpu Range of number of virtual CPUs to select from to run job (can omit max_cpu, in which case max_cpu is set to twice the value of min_cpu).

---gateway gw_id ID of gateway to connect job to (if applicable)
+--gateway gw_id ID of gateway to connect job to (if applicable).
+Use `auto` to have the system select a gateway automatically.

 -t, --instType instance_type VM instance type (e.g., c5.xlarge for AWS).
 If used, this option overrides -c and -m options.